 - Consumption of alcohol which results in behavior that infringes on the rights of others in the community is prohibited.

-- Alcoholic beverages may not be served at student-sponsored or student organization-sponsored events without written authorization from the Office of Student Involvement.
+- Alcoholic beverages may not be served at events sponsored by student organizations without authorization from the Office of Student Involvement.
 Unless specific risk management mechanisms are in place, authorization will generally will not be given to any student organization that is hosting an event at which students under 21 will, or could be, present.
 Notification of such authorization will be sent to the student organization itself, the organization's moderator/advisor, the building director and the Public Safety Office.

 This authorization will detail the provisions for maintaining control of the consumption of alcoholic beverages at the event.
 In making the final determination for authorization, the Dean of Students or his/her designee will consider the following points:

 - the presence of adequate control measures (e.g., hiring a professional bartender to serve alcohol, security, presence of university representative, method of age identification and monitoring of the event, etc.);